-If your company uses the Microsoft 365 suite most likely you’re also using Microsoft Teams to keep your team connected via chat.
+If your company uses Microsoft 365, most likely you’re also using Microsoft Teams to keep your team connected via chat.
 Microsoft Teams is a collaborative workspace within the Microsoft suite that works as your internal business chat tool.

 Qualified integrates with Microsoft Teams to allow for your most important insights and signals from Qualified to flow into your company chat rooms.